yandex-cloud-examples/yc-tf-cost-estimation/README.md

 # Terraform YC Cost Estimation
-Resource cost estimation from Terraform plan for Yandex Cloud.
+Resource cost estimation based on the Terraform plan for Yandex Cloud.

 List of supported resources:
 ```